KayleeM17/Portfolio-data-science-projects/README.md

 1. House Sale Price Prediction

 * The goal of this project is to predict houses’ sale price.
 The dataset has 80 features for each house and has lots of missing value.
-I impute the missing data first with analyze why it got the missing value and which impute method I should use.
+I impute the missing data first with analyzing why it got the missing value and which impute method I should use.
 Check if the dataset has outliers and delete outliers.
 * Change some objective features to numeric features if the objective values can be ordered.
-Change some numeric features to objective if the numeric values don’t have order meaning.
-Get dummy variables for all the objective features and do feature selection.
+Change some numeric features to objective features if the numeric values don’t have ordering meaning.
+Get dummy variables for all objective features and do feature selection.
 Standard Scaler values and fit the model.
 * The algorithm used were ElasticNet, Lasso, Ridge, Gradient Boosting, and used GridSearchCV to select best parameters.

 2. March Machine Learning Mania 2017